Theory of surface-induced multiferroicity in magnetic materials, thin films and multilayers: DMI in magnetic thin films and multilayers.

-These interactions lead to the breaking of the chiral symmetry and the stabilization of localized magnetic vortices, with a certain chirality of the magnetisation.
-Chiral symmetry breaking in crystals has been observed experimentally in noncentrosymmetric ferromagnetic and antiferromagnetic compounds.
-It is also possible to observe these effects in centrosymmetric crystals where stresses or applied magnetic fields \cite{Bogdanov-2001} or anisotropic frustrated magnetic interactions \cite{leonov}may be used to induce chiral magnetic couplings and vortices or skyrmions.
-Chiral effects, as a consequence of the DMI energy are not so strong in the bulk, but they can become fundamentally important in the behaviour of magnetic thin films or near the surface of a larger crystal where the local symmetry is low.
-Taking into account experimetal facts \cite{Bogdanov-2001}, the chiral couplings should also be inhomogeneous within a magnetic structure where local symmetry is low.
-This allows the description through a phenomenological term for the corresponding chiral energy density as ${\mathcal F}_D = D f({\bf r}) {\mathcal L}({\bf m})$ where $D$ is a constant, ${\mathcal L}$ is a Lifshitz invariant and the function $f({\bf r})$ is a function describing the inhomogeneous distribution of the magnetic chiral energy. $f({\bf r})$ can be interpreted as another field present in the crystal in addition to the magnetisation field \cite{Bogdanov-2001}, but it essentially indicates the strength profile of the DMI as a function of the distance from the surface.
-To demonstrate the physics clearly, we take two functions as profile of the function $f(z)$, where $z$ is the distance from the surface: a function exponentially decaying in $z$ and a function $1-tanh(z/\lambda)$, both with a maximum value at the surface.
-This behavior has been essentially verified in Ref. (\onlinecite{Bogdanov-2001}) where the magnetisation in a finite-width slab has been investigated.
+The lack of inversion symmetry close to surfaces can lead to the induction of DMI.
+The direction of the {\bf d} vector in this case can cause the directions of the spins of the nearest neighbours to change in such a way as to break the chiral symmetry close to the surface \cite{xia, crepieux}.
+For the purpose of our investigation of the chiral nature induced by the DMI, the antisymmetric exchange interaction is described by a Lifshitz invariant term which is linear in the spatial derivatives of the magnetisation {\bf m(r)} of the form $m_i \frac{\partial m_j}{\partial x_k} - m_j \frac{\partial m_i}{\partial x_k}$, where $x_l$ denotes a spatial coordinate.
+These interactions are responsible for breaking the chiral symmetry and stabilizing localized magnetic vortices, with certain chirality which has been observed experimentally in noncentrosymmetric ferromagnetic and antiferromagnetic materials \cite{examples}.
+It is possible to observe these effects in centrosymmetric crystals where stresses or applied magnetic fields \cite{Bogdanov-2001} or anisotropic frustrated magnetic interactions \cite{leonov} induce chiral magnetic couplings and vortices/skyrmions.
+Chiral effects, as a consequence of the DMI energy are not so strong in the bulk, but they can become fundamentally important in magnetic thin films and multilayers or near the surface of a larger crystal where the local symmetry is low.
+Taking into account experimetal facts, the chiral couplings should also be inhomogeneous \cite{Bogdanov-2001} within a magnetic structure with low local symmetry.
+A phenomenological term for the corresponding chiral energy density is ${\mathcal F}_D = D f({\bf r}) {\mathcal L}({\bf m})$ where $D$ is a constant, ${\mathcal L}$ is a Lifshitz invariant and the function $f({\bf r})$ is a function describing the inhomogeneous distribution of the magnetic chiral energy. $f({\bf r})$ was interpreted as another field, in addition to the magnetisation \cite{Bogdanov-2001}, but it essentially indicates the strength profile of the DMI as a function of the distance from the surface.
+To demonstrate the physics clearly, we take two functions as the profile function $f(z)$, where $z$ is the distance from the surface: a function exponentially decaying in $z$ and a function $1-tanh(z/\lambda)$, both with maximum at the surface.
+This behavior has been verified when the magnetisation in a finite-width slab was computed \cite{Bogdanov-2001}.